 “You should always be clear with conditions [such as quote approval] beforehand,” Terkel says.

-Terkel credits the PR pro.
-“She did a good job cleaning up” the situation, she says.
+Terkel credits the PR pro, though.
+“She did a good job cleaning up” the situation.

-PR pros should know, Terkel says, that when an intern does a story it receives a lot of scrutiny.
+PR pros should know, Terkel says, that when an intern does a story in her shop it receives a lot of scrutiny.
 “Several editors read it,” she says.
-This intern, Terkel says, “was excellent and we hired her.”
+This intern, Terkel says, “was excellent and we hired her” later.

-When pitching, PR pros are fighting against reporters’ lack of time.
+When pitching, PR pros are fighting against reporters’ time crunches.
 “They’re always juggling several things,” she says.
 As such, communicators must make the reporter’s job easier.
 In addition to a succinct, clear pitch in the reporter’s coverage area, add links to background, context, quotes, additional sources and visual assets, she says.